raketentimo/openhab-addons/bundles/org.openhab.binding.mqtt.generic/README.md

 Let's assume there is an MQTT capable light bulb.

 It has a unique id amongst all light bulbs, say "device123".
 The manufacturer decided to accept new brightness values on "device123/brightness/set".
 In openHAB we call that a **command topic**.
+You can use command topics in different ways: "device123/brightness/set" usually expects a JSON string as payload while "device123/set/brightness" works [without JSON](https://www.zigbee2mqtt.io/guide/usage/mqtt_topics_and_messages.html#zigbee2mqtt-friendly-name-set) and expects a single value.

 And now assume that we have a mobile phone (or openHAB itself) and we register with the MQTT broker, and want to retrieve the current brightness value.
 The manufacturer specified that this value can